MEMBERSHIP GUIDE – High Weald Beekeepers Association

 - BEE DISEASE INSURANCE

-Bee Disease Insurance runs from 1st January to 31st December.
+BDI runs from 1st January to 31st December.
+Full and Junior Membership

-For full details of the cover of your Bee Disease Insurance can be found on the BBKA Website.
-A summary of cover is listed on your BDI Certificate.
+cover can be found on the BBKA Website.
+A summary of cover is printed on

 - EVENTS and MEETINGS